Beginning – April 2018

 This month, the focus is on the skill of ‘fusible applique’.
 Fusible applique makes applying fabric onto the surface of a quilt top quite easy to accomplish.
-Sometimes I’ve secured the raw edges of fused pieces with decorative stitches, but with this block, I’ll secure those pieces with quilting stitches once the top is completed.
+I secured the raw edges of the fused pieces with decorative stitches.
 (Inserted to the right is my Visions of Vincent quilt)

-September – Foundation Paper Piecing: Since I’ve done paper piecing for years, I further challenged myself to try a new twist on paper piecing that uses freezer paper.
+September – Foundation Paper Piecing: Becky Glasby, NQM Director of Education, designed this month’s block.
+Since I’ve done paper piecing for years, I further challenged myself to try a new twist on paper piecing that uses freezer paper.
 I only needed 1 template to make all four gliders.
 This technique worked great and I’d be inclined to use it again.

-This being the half-way mark, I’m really proud of myself having stayed the course.
-I love how my blocks are coming together and have decided on their final layout… but will wait to reveal that until the end.
+As I completed this ‘half-way’ block, I was proud of myself having stayed the course.
+I love how my blocks are coming together and have decided on their final layout… but I’ll wait to reveal the design I have in mind until the end.
 A hint – you’ll notice I’ve put a ‘frame’ around this block.

-I also love that this ‘glider’ block will always remind me of Ryker’s first trip to Udvar Hazy Air and Space Museum (9/3/2018) where we saw gliders up close.
+I also love that this ‘glider’ block will always remind me of my Ryker’s first trip to Udvar Hazy Air and Space Museum (9/3/2018) where we saw gliders up close.
 It is such fun being his Mimi!

 October – Color and Value: This month, Justin Stafford challenged participants to study color and value in this 100 piece block.
 I was excited to discover my ‘stash’ was extensive enough to provide 100 different fabrics in my reproduction-like fabrics for this month’s block!